 What happens during Depression Therapy Sessions?

-In the early sessions, we will talk about your symptoms and difficulties.
-We will explore in some detail your current difficulties, early life experiences, work situation, family set up, important relationships and life events.
-It is a bit like putting together a complex puzzle.
+In the early sessions, we will explore in some detail your current difficulties and life situation, early life experiences, important relationships and life events.
+It is a bit like putting together a puzzle.

 Why do we do this?
-We are collaboratively exploring and putting together an understanding of the causes of your depression within the context of your whole life.
+We are collaboratively exploring and putting together an understanding of the contributing and maintaining factors of your depression within the context of your whole life.
 This is important, as an understanding of the causes of your depression will point the way forward into the next phase of the therapy process.

-In the process, I will also introduce you to new psychological ideas, perspectives and tools, which are aimed at developing a deeper understanding of your difficulties.
-This new awareness and understanding is a prerequisite for change.
+In the process, I will also introduce you to new psychological ideas, perspectives, emotional skills and tools, which are aimed at managing and overcoming your difficulties.

-Our work will of course also support you in developing new skills and inner resources.
-For example, I will support you in developing new ways of managing and regulating your thoughts and feelings, which is what depressed individuals struggle with most.
+For example, I will support you in developing new ways of identifying, expressing and managing your thoughts and feelings, which is what depressed individuals struggle with most.
 These skills are vital in managing life, especially when we are faced with emotionally challenging situations such as disappointment, loss, trauma and change.

 I have had substantial training and experience in the following treatment modalities, which I will draw on in your depression therapy: